lukasturcani/stk/readme.rst

 Overview
 ========

-``stk`` is a Python library for building, manipulating, optimizing and designing molecules, including a genetic algorithm for the automated design of molecules.
+``stk`` is a Python library for building, manipulating, analyzing and automatic design of molecules, including a genetic algorithm.
 For more information, the documentation can be found at https://lukasturcani.github.io/stk/docs/build/html.

 Installation